Pahang: Internet and telecommunication

-In 2016, the household internet broadband penetration per 100 inhabitants in Pahang was relatively high among states of the east coast, but was lower than Malaysian national figure, 71.7 versus 99.8.
-Extensive efforts to increase internet access, have been undertaken by the government since 2007 to bridge the digital divide, focusing especially the rural areas.
-Since 2013, the programs have been expanded to include underserved urban communities as well.
-As of 2015, 89 internet centres have been established in Pahang, in addition to 11 Mini Community Broadband centres and 1 Community Broadband Library.
-Community WiFi (WK) initiative has also been implemented by the government since 2011 to provide free internet access through Wifi hotspots.
-In Pahang alone, a total number of 199 Community Wi-Fi have been set up.
-In terms of fixed line broadband, suburban broadband initiatives were outlined in the Eleventh Malaysia Plan to increase broadband accessibility in suburban and rural areas.
-By 2016, the number of ports in Pahang was growing up to 7,936 ports, the fourth highest in Malaysia after Selangor, Johor and Perak.
+5G network coverage reached 66.4% of populated areas in Pahang in 2025, alongside a fixed-line broadband premises penetration rate of 28.7%.
+Digital infrastructure expansion efforts continue to focus on reducing connectivity gaps between urban and rural areas, supported by national initiatives and local distribution networks.

 The mobile telecommunication penetration, although increasingly popular, was lower compared to the national figure per 100 inhabitants, 130.9 against national figure 143.8.
 Cellular coverage expansion in Pahang is served by 207 communication towers, with 3G mobile broadband coverage has been expanded to 150 sites and LTE mobile broadband to 42 sites respectively.
 To accommodate the demand for high-speed mobile broadband, the core network capacity has been upgraded, with fibre-optic network has been expanded in 2015 to a total 45.6 km.
 In 2015, an initiative was announced by the federal government to connect the Peninsular and the East Malaysia states, Sabah and Sarawak with submarine fibre optic cable network bringing 4 terabits per second capacity with a total distance of approximately 3,800 kilometres.
 The planned submarine cable will connect the state of Pahang and Sabah through connecting points in Cherating and Kota Kinabalu respectively.